 Scene 14: In the village, Masaji is lying awake - restless - with his wife.
 Nearby, his brother also lies awake listening to the growing storm.
 Suddenly, things begin to tumble down around their shack, and under the wind, there is a deep booming, rhythmic sound.
 Shinkichi rushes outside to see what is happening.

-Masaji gets up to follow, only to stop at his doorway, and terrified look of recognition on his face as she sees something out in the storm.
+Masaji gets up to follow, only to stop at his doorway, a terrified look of recognition on his face as he sees something out in the storm.
 Masaji rushes back to hold his cowering wife as the shack quakes and shakes.

 Shinkichi cries for his brother to run, but it is too late as the shack completely collapses as something massive brushes against it.

 Commentary: I always like Ren Yamamoto's acting here, as he sees and reacts to the monster that already tried to kill him aboard the rescue trawler earlier.
 And I appreciate the pathos of Masaji surviving an encounter at sea, only for the monster to follow him home, and kill him along with his wife.